-- (1) Dean of Students, Chair - (2) Assistant Dean of Residence Life - (3) One faculty member is from the Arts and Humanities, Mathematics and Computer Science, and Science Department - (4) One Student Success Team staff member - (5) Two Residential Life staff members, one each from Faris and Nichols/Selig Halls - (6) Two sophomore students, one each from Faris and Nichols/Selig Halls - (7) Two junior students, one each from Faris and Nichols/Selig Halls - (8) Two senior students, one each from Faris and Nichols/Selig Halls - (9) SGA Vice-President
+- (1) Dean of Students, Chair - (2) Assistant Dean of Residence Life - (3) One faculty member is from each academic unit; Arts and Humanities, Mathematics and Computer Science, and Science Department - (4) One Student Success Team staff member - (5) Two Residential Life staff members, one each from Faris and Nichols/Selig Halls - (6) Two sophomore students, one each from Faris and Nichols/Selig Halls - (7) Two junior students, one each from Faris and Nichols/Selig Halls - (8) Two senior students, one each from Faris and Nichols/Selig Halls - (9) SGA Vice-President

-The primary function of the committee is to recommend policies and policy changes concerning residential life for consideration by the Director.
+The primary function of the committee is to recommend policies and policy changes concerning residential life for consideration by the Executive Director.
 The committee shall also annually review the Student Handbook.

-The committee shall meet as needed.
-At least once per semester, the chair will communicate with all members of the committee to determine whether there is a need for the committee to meet.
-The committee will meet at least once per year.
+The committee shall meet at least once during the academic year or as needed.
+As needed, the chair will communicate with all members of the committee to determine whether there is a need for additional meetings.

-Advisory Committees
+Advisory Committees and Work Groups

-The Director may appoint advisory committees as needed.
+The Executive Director may appoint advisory committees as needed.